Joe’s Blog: Nearly a 100° swing + rain ahead (THU-12/29)

 Let’s start out with the surface map showing a storm that is in the Plains.
 Ahead of this strong south winds have been blowing these last couple of days and that has resulted in a nice warm-up that will linger into the mid afternoon before things start to change.

-To the northwest of the front…there is some colder air…but the storm isn’t really tugging in any Canadian air into the Plains…so as a result temperatures in Nebraska are in the mid 30s…really not too bad for late December.
+To the northwest of the front there is some colder air, but the storm isn’t really tugging in any Canadian air into the Plains.
+So as a result, temperatures in Nebraska are in the mid-30s, which really is not too bad for late December.

 The surface storm will move towards Iowa and in the colder air behind it there should be some accumulating snows in Nebraska as the day moves along.
 Winter weather advisories are in effect for parts of central NE today.